The Main Types of Chronograph Explained by Their Dials – The Watchmakers of Switzerland

 The Main Types of Chronographs Explained by Their Dials

-Originally published in the early 1950s by The Watchmakers of Switzerland, The Main Types of Chronographs Explained by Their Dials is a concise yet authoritative booklet explaining how chronograph dials were designed to be read and used.
-Intended for professionals, retailers, and watchmakers, it details the practical meaning behind scales, counters, and dial layouts commonly found on mid-century chronographs.
+Originally published in the early 1950s by The Watchmakers of Switzerland, The Main Types of Chronographs Explained by Their Dials is a concise yet authoritative reference on the functional design of chronograph dials.
+Intended as an educational publication for professionals, retailers, and watchmakers, the booklet explains how different dial layouts, scales, and counters were meant to be read and used.

-We offer a limited number of original copies, supplied subject to availability.
-Specific editions cannot always be guaranteed, but all copies are authentic vintage publications from the period.
+We offer a small number of original vintage copies, supplied subject to availability.
+Specific editions cannot always be guaranteed, but all copies are authentic publications from the period.

 YOU MAY ALSO LIKE